 For the past two months, The Woman Advocacy Project (WAP) has been investigating the root causes of child marriage in Zimbabwe.
 To date, we have conducted 136 interviews with women and girls in and around Harare and asked about their lives, their families, the challenges they face, and their hopes for the future.
 We have supplemented these interviews with additional consultations with educators, religious leaders, and government officials.
+Here you will get the detailed idea about is sex reduce weight?

 My next few posts will discuss the key findings from these interviews.
 In particular, I’ll talk about how Zimbabwe’s ongoing financial crisis, high educational costs, and critical lack of sexual education are interconnected factors that drive child marriage.